Learn about the property tax cycle

 The first step in the process is the completion of trending and assessments, which culminate with the submission of a ratio study.
 The ratio study is basically a comparison between sales and assessed values in the county to ensure that market values are being used to determine assessed values.
 Typically, these should be submitted to the Department and approved in the May/June time frame, the year prior to tax billing.

-Once the public hearing has taken place, the Department can issue the budget order and tax rates.
+Once the ten-day window has passed, the Department can issue the budget order and tax rates.
 Statutorily, this must be completed by February 15 (the year of tax billing).
-The Department can certify final rates and issue a final budget order within days of a budget hearing, depending on what action, if any, comes from the public hearing.

 Individuals can keep up to date on where a county is in the process by viewing the Status Maps